Narcissism, Limerence, And When It’s Time To Let Go

 And I’m trying to be less blinded by men I find physically attractive, and therefore “better” than me.
 I fully admit that my greatest character flaw is my own shallowness.
 I seek to validate myself through the attention of men I deem “better looking” than me, and therefore just better.

-The only way to do this is to have an honest conversation with yourself.
+The only way to do this for me to have an honest conversation with myself.

-If I want to be better, then I actually have to work to be better.
+If I want to be better, then I actually have to work at being better.

 But most importantly, I need to accept the foundational person I am working with.
 Because when the Gay Narcissistic Relationship crashed and burned, I believed I was worth less than dirt.
 Hell, I even seriously considered suicide, so much so I was afraid to talk about it with the Lovely Therapist, else I’d be carted away in a straightjacket.